Tell us a little about how you started with the company…

 I started in the Call Center in January 2001, working on a project for the Florida Restaurant Association.
 After a while, I was promoted and was doing more work for the same client, including handling some of the customer service data, taking orders, answering phone calls and helping customers who had issues with shipping.

 After a year or so, this project ended, so the company was looking to re-place people from this project onto others.
 In 2002, I started working in the Billing and Collections Division.
-At that time, we had just one billing department for all of Global Response, covering both Answering Service and Call Center.
+At that time, we had just one billing department for all of Answering Service Care, covering both Answering Service and Call Center.

 So I started there, and really began to slowly work my way up.
 Michael [Shooster, co-CEO], took me under his wing and started teaching me a lot in terms of billing and collections within the company.
 As the company grew, Answering Service got its own billing department in 2007 or 2008.
 I took it over, and have run it ever since.